twitchtv/twitchtv.github.com/source/_posts/2012-07-04-rspec-tech-talk.markdown

  * it / its()

 Not mentioned here are _describe_ and _context_, these haven't changed in the DSL however you'll find that you use them more in the new format.
-Also not mentioned is _assigns_,

 subject
 -------

-subject blocks are evaluated when rspec hits an it/its call.
+_subject_ blocks are evaluated when rspec hits an it/its call.
 The return value is available in it/its blocks as the varaible _subject_.
 This permits you to build up the properties of your subject as you evaluate the file, you can see this in the new format where we describe the basic subject on line 6. _login_ does not exist until we have evaluated all the in-scope let blocks after encountering an it.